 Statistically, more men die in car accidents than women.
 Throughout the nation, men account for most miles driven each year.
 Additionally, the IIHS noted that male drivers are more likely to engage in risky driving behavior, including driving under the influence of drugs or alcohol, failing to wear safety restraints, and speeding.
 Because of this, crashes caused by male drivers are more severe than those caused by female drivers.

 Between 1975 and 2017, IISH found that, though more males die in car accidents each year, females are more likely to lose their life when involved with similar severe accidents.
-Additionally, over the same period, the organization found that males fatalities have been twice as common as female fatalities.
+Additionally, over the same period, the organization found that male fatalities are twice as common as female fatalities.
 In 2017, 26,380 males died in an accident while 10,697 females died.

 Fatalities by Age

 Like gender, age plays a significant role in fatal crash statistics.
-In 2017, fatal crashes were most prevalent for specific sets of ages.
-Those 85 and older had the highest fatality rate.
+In 2017, fatal crashes were most likely for motorists 85 and older.
 The next most at-risk groups are those aged 80-84 and 20-24.
-This means that older adults and younger individuals die the most in car accidents.
+This means that older adults and young adults die the most in car accidents.

 Fatalities Caused by Alcohol